 E-mail serves a primary means for communication at UT Arlington.
 Therefore, the University has the right to send communications to students via University-issues e-mail and the right to expect that those communications will be received and read in a timely fashion.
 The Office of Information Technology (OIT) will assign all students an official University e-mail address.
 Students are expected to check their official University e-mail account on a frequent and consistent basis to stay current with University communications.
 The University recommends checking e-mail daily; in recognition that certain communications may be time-critical.

 While most of University business and communications is handled through official University email or through MyMav, on occasion the University will need to contact students by phone or mail.
 The student must give current and correct local and permanent addresses and telephone numbers to the University, either through self-service in MyMav or in person to the Office of the Registrar.
 Official correspondence may be mailed, versus e-mailed, to the appropriate address depending upon the nature of the correspondence and the academic calendar; if the student has moved and failed to correct this address, he or she will not be relieved of responsibility on the grounds that the correspondence was not delivered.

 Requirement to Update Academic Records

 UT Arlington students who also enroll at other institutions of higher education have an obligation to ensure that UT Arlington has a complete and accurate academic record.
-Students who enroll in coursework at other institutions must transfer a record of that coursework to UT Arlington’s Office of Admissions, Records and Registration at the conclusion of each term completed externally.
+Students who enroll in coursework at other institutions must transfer a record of that coursework to UT Arlington’s Office of the Registrar at the conclusion of each term completed externally.